PrefectHQ/prefect/docs/cloud/users/sso.md

 ## SCIM Provisioning

-Enterprise accounts have access to SCIM for user provisioning.
+Custom accounts have access to SCIM for user provisioning.
 The SSO tab provides access to enable SCIM provisioning.

 ![Cloud UI with SSO & SCIM provisioned](/img/ui/sso-scim-enabled.png)